-Cooper Island Beach Club is a family-owned resort which is located on the sandy shores of Manchioneel Bay, on a small island in the British Virgin Islands.
-The property offers an authentic, barefoot Caribbean experience with accommodation in just nine stylish beachfront cottages and a chance to explore unforgettable underwater life.
+Cooper Island Beach Club is a family-owned eco-resort which is located on the sandy shores of Manchioneel Bay, on a small island in the British Virgin Islands.
+The property offers an authentic, barefoot Caribbean experience with accommodation in ten stylish beachfront cottages and a chance to explore unforgettable underwater life.

 Other activities include kayaking, paddle boarding, swimming, day sails and powerboat charters to visit Virgin Gorda & The Baths, as well as deep sea fishing.
 Guests may choose to learn to sail on a Colgate 26’, enjoy a day’s sailing with a captain at the helm or rent a 15’ RIB.

 The island's Sea Grape Boutique encourages guests to ‘buy local’ in support of local craftsmen and artists as well as selling clothing including beach and swimwear.